 Create a separate checklist for each category, including additional ones for safety and maintenance supplies.
 Though it may seem like a lot of upfront work, taking the time to draft thorough facility preventive maintenance checklists will pay big dividends in the long run.
 Remember, you want to avoid the costs of emergency repairs, replacements, and lost productivity due to downtime!

-Here’s a summary of what tasks should be included within each checklist:
+Here’s a summary of what tasks to include on each checklist:

 General Building & Interior

 - Ensure all exits are clearly marked, with additional signage if needed.

 - Test smoke and carbon monoxide detectors and change batteries yearly.

 - Check condition of floors, ceilings, and walls.

 - Check for leaks or water damage in bathrooms and ceilings.

 - Check that doors lock and unlock easily.

 - Ensure stairs and railings are not loose.

 - Check that lights are working, replacing bulbs as needed.